steamclock/bluejay/README.md

 # Bluejay

-Bluejay is a simple Swift framework for building reliable Bluetooth apps.
+Bluejay is a simple Swift framework for building reliable Bluetooth LE apps.

 Bluejay's primary goals are:
-- Simplify talking to a Bluetooth device
+- Simplify talking to a single Bluetooth LE peripheral
+- Make it easier to handle Bluetooth LE operations reliably
 - Make good use of Swift features and conventions

-- Make it easier to build Bluetooth apps that are actually reliable
+## Features

+- A callback-based API that can be cleaner to work with than delegation
+- Can perform batch operations in the background and avoid callback pyramids of death
+- Makes the asynchronous Core Bluetooth API behave more synchronously
+- Observable Bluetooth and connection states
+- Listen restoration
+- Extended error handling

 ## Requirements

 - iOS 10 or above
 - Xcode 8.2.1 or above
+- Swift 3.2 or above

-## Getting started
+## Installation

 Install using CocoaPods: